ibotdotout/ibotdotout.github.io/_posts/2015-10-19-osx-convert-encoding.md

 which not encode with UTF-8 that unreadable on OSX.
 Your should guess what encode that file using and convert it in to UTF-8.

-Ex.
-Thai language on Windows system normally encode with TIS-620 when open it in OSX that will display with some symbol char that unreadable.
-You should convert that file from tis-620 to utf-8 which make it readable on osx.

 ```sh
 # convert tis-620 to utf-8 encoding
 $iconv -f tis-620 -t utf-8 source.xml > destination.xml
 ```

+Example.
+Thai language on Windows system normally encode with TIS-620 when open it in OSX that will display with some symbol char that unreadable.
+You should convert that file from tis-620 to utf-8 which make it readable on osx.

 <!-- more -->